AlexWoodroof/Grading-Bot/README.md

 1. The AI will assess each essay according to the provided marking scheme.
 2. You can monitor the grading process in real-time.
-3. The AI will generate detailed feedback and a grade for each essay.
+3. The AI will generate detailed feedback and a grade/grading weights for each essay.

 ### Downloading Marked Essays